patacoing/City-info/README.md

 **Commit**
--Stylization of the articles card by adding shadows and effects -Adding of name of the region and of each medias
+-Adding of an animation for each article card showing "Cliquer pour voir plus"

 TO DO :
+-Complete the PUT method in the API
+-Realise the site allowing us to complete the medias, cssSelector for each region